 When smooth and free of lumps, add the beaten egg to the mixture, stir to combine and voila the batter is ready to start sizzling in the crepe pan.

 Eggs should be at room temperature.
-The volume doubles easily.
+The volume is easily doubled.

-Beat the eggs first if you prefer not to wash the beaters.
+If you prefer not to wash the beaters, beat the eggs first.
 Dirty beaters do not beat eggs!

 Stir and let it rest for 30 minutes to thicken.

 Heat a skillet.
-Pour 1/10th of the batter.
+Pour in 1/10th of the batter.
 Swirl the pan and allow it to cook for 40 seconds.
 Flip.
-Wait for 30 seconds and flip it over on a flat plate.
+Wait for 30 seconds and flip it over onto a flat plate.
 Repeat.